clairelittle/psd2022-comparing-utility-risk/README.md

 **Note** this repository is a work in progress, with further information still to be added

 ## Data
 Four Census datasets were used.
-The Canada, Fiji and Rwanda datasets were obtained from [IPUMS international] (https://international.ipums.org/international/) and the UK dataset was obtained from the UK Data Service, study number [7210](https://beta.ukdataservice.ac.uk/datacatalogue/studies/study?id=7210).
+The Canada, Fiji and Rwanda datasets were obtained from [IPUMS-international](https://international.ipums.org/international/) and the UK dataset was obtained from the UK Data Service, study number [7210](https://beta.ukdataservice.ac.uk/datacatalogue/studies/study?id=7210).
 Details of the datasets and the variables used for each follow:

 ### Canada 2011 Census data
 URBAN, CA2011A_TENURE, OCCISCO, CA2011A_SEX, CA2011A_AGE, CA2011A_RELATE, CA2011A_IND, CA2011A_INCTOT, CA2011A_DEGREE, CA2011A_YRIMM, CA2011A_LANG, CA2011A_BPL, CA2011A_MINORITY, CA2011A_ABIDENT, CA2011A_MARST, CA2011A_CLASSWK, CA2011A_RELIG, CA2011A_CITIZEN, CA2011A_TRANWORK, CA2011A_WKFULL, CA2011A_HRSWK, CA2011A_EMPSTAT, CA2011A_WKSWORK, CA2011A_BPLPOP, CA2011A_BPLMOM